 Some of these instructions were adapted from Google GCR documentation.

 Step 1.
 Set up prerequisites

-Before you begin there are a few setup steps to complete.
-Note that you will only need to do these steps the first time you publish a Docker container image.
+Before you begin, there are a few setup steps to complete.
+Note: Do these steps only once, the first time you publish a Docker container image.

 - Install Docker (see this tutorial for guidance).